Five in a Row (5/6)

 She enjoys time with her 5 grandchildren, baking, taking walks and local hikes, exploring Scriptures, and getting together with her 7 siblings who all live nearby.

 Callie’s favorite aspect of homeschooling is enabling children to discover the world around them and how God is woven into every aspect of it, offering His fingerprint in His order through math, music, language, nature, and humanity.
-Ms. Chaplow has been teaching at homeschool groups and co-ops for nine years across subject matters such as history, science, English grammar, Latin declensions and conjugations, math memory work, geography, and world timeline.
+Ms. Chaplow has been teaching at homeschool groups and coops (cooperatives and communities) for ten years across subject matters such as history, science, English grammar, Latin declensions and conjugations, math memory work, geography, and world timeline.

-At CHRSM, Ms. Chaplow will be introducing IEW’s (Institute for Excellence in Writing) TWSS (Teaching Writing Structure and Style), which she has used for eight years and taught in co-ops for five years.
+At CHRSM (Catholic Homeschool Resource Support Ministry), Ms. Chaplow will be introducing IEW’s (Institute for Excellence in Writing) TWSS (Teaching Writing Structure and Style), which she has used for nine years and taught in coops for seven years.
 It offers children a formulaic approach to writing making it accessible to everyone.
 Ms. Chaplow has a love for English grammar and the importance of clear communication.
 She will be weaving that into her class.

 After all, Jesus Christ’s great charter to us, HIS disciples was, “ . . .
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you . . .”
 We’re best prepared to do this with a firm grasp on properly structured communication.